Moo-ving mountains: grazing agents drive terracette formation on steep hillslopes: Discussion

 The proposed mechanism is inherently stigmergic: every footstep compacts soil and depletes forage, reshaping the local energy landscape and biasing subsequent movement.
 Paths that run parallel to contour lines are progressively reinforced until periodic tread‑and‑riser bands appear.
 This trade‑off between locomotion cost and forage intake echoes field observations, where cattle and goats favor cross‑slope routes and terracette treads to minimize vertical work~\cite{ganskopp2000least,jin2016livestock,jin2019goat, reichman1981mammal}.
 Our simulations reproduce these trends, showing that steeper slopes amplify vertical costs, steering agents laterally and raising overall terrain coherence, while larger $\beta$ values strengthen that bias and accelerate terracette-like band formation (Figure~\ref{fig:data}).
 We also find a characteristic tread spacing $\lambda\approx 3.38\,\mathrm{m}$.
 This value is consistent with spacing set by partial overlap of foraging paths ($\lambda \sim 2r_{\mathcal{D}}$), in line with the geometric grazing hypothesis of~\cite{howard1987dimensions}.

-Despite \revisiontwo{its} successes, the framework rests on several simplifying assumptions and \revisiontwo{has a bounded regime of applicability}. \revisiontwo{Terracettes can emerge even from a single agent via self-interaction, while increasing the number of agents typically accelerates erosion and the rate of pattern formation (Figure~S2).
-At sufficiently high densities, however, collective grazing can exhaust and homogenize the resource layer, eliminating the gradients required for stigmergic alignment and robust terracette formation.
-For context, a high-quality pasture might be stocked at 5 cattle per acre ($\sim$4000\,m$^2$), i.e., $\sim$0.06 animals per 50\,m$^2$.
-Thus, $N=3$ on our 50\,m$^2$ domain should be interpreted as an intensely grazed patch that is revisited many times over, rather than as a real-time measure of grazing impacts.} This elevated grazing pressure on a finite, periodic landscape also makes the balance between depletion and regrowth particularly critical.
-In practice, we set an intermediate, artificial regrowth rate $\mu$ to sustain agent-resource feedback (see Figure~S4 and Supplementary Information for details).
+Despite its successes, the framework rests on several simplifying assumptions and has a bounded regime of applicability.
+Terracettes can emerge even from a single agent via self-interaction, while increasing the number of agents typically accelerates erosion and the rate of pattern formation (Figure~S2).
+At sufficiently high densities, however, collective grazing can exhaust and homogenize the resource layer, eliminating the gradients required for stigmergic alignment and robust terracette formation. $N=3$ on \revisionthree{the} 50\,m$^2$ domain should be interpreted as an intensely grazed patch that is revisited many times over, rather than as a real-time measure of grazing impacts.
+In practice, we set an intermediate, artificial regrowth rate $\mu$ to sustain agent-resource feedback \revisionthree{(Figure \ref{FigS4})}. \revisionthree{These modeling choices effectively compress ecological timescales, such that simulation time steps should not be interpreted as direct predictions of real-world temporal dynamics.} Additionally, the use of a linear regrowth parameter $\mu$ oversimplifies vegetation growth and ignores trampling-induced soil degradation and delayed vegetation recovery under heavy grazing~\cite{trimble1995cow,bilotta2007impacts}.
+Accordingly, $\mathcal{R}$ is best interpreted as a stigmergic ``memory'' of recent traffic rather than a mechanistic vegetation model.